-Patients tend to eat nontoxic materials (eg, paper, clay, dirt, hair, chalk, string, wool).
-For children < 2 years, this behavior is not considered developmentally inappropriate; children < 2 years frequently mouth and ingest a variety of objects.
-Pica is also common during pregnancy.
+Patients with pica tend to eat nontoxic materials (eg, paper, clay, dirt, hair, chalk, string, wool).
+For children < 2 years, this behavior is considered developmentally appropriate because children of this age frequently mouth and ingest a variety of objects.

 Usually, pica does not cause significant medical harm.
 However, some patients develop complications such as

-Pica may last several months, then disappear on its own, particularly in children.
+Pica may last several months, then resolve on its own, particularly in children.

 Diagnosis of Pica